hypo69/hypo/pytest/gemini - set 4/en/src/suppliers/ivory/login.md

 5. **Data-Driven Tests (If Applicable):**  If `login.py` takes parameters or has a database interaction, data-driven tests would be better.

-6. **Missing `login.py`:**  The solution assumes you'll provide the actual `login.py` file's content, and it demonstrates the structure needed to write *correct* tests against that code.
+6. **Missing `login.py`:**  The solution assumes you'll provide the actual `login.py` file's content, and it demonStartes the structure needed to write *correct* tests against that code.

 **How to Use:**